OGRECave/ogre/Docs/src/scripts.md

 @par
 Default: None

-# Clear Section {#Clear-Section}
+## Clear Section {#Clear-Section}

 For passes of type ’clear’, this section defines the buffer clearing parameters.

+@par
-Format: clear { }
+Format: pass clear { }

 Here are the attributes you can use in a ’clear’ section of a .compositor script: